stinney/ur3ur/README.md

 approaches for computational analysis of Ur III texts.
 The first stage is to produce a reliable lemmatized corpus of Ur III texts from Ur.

-This is on the one hand part of my activity on the Penn/British Museum project "Digitizing Woolley's Ur", and on the other a first step towards a systematic machine translation system for the Ur III corpus.
+This is on the one hand part of my activity on the Penn Museum/British Museum project "Digitizing Woolley's Ur", and on the other a first step towards a systematic machine translation system for the Ur III corpus.

+It's also a test bed for various advanced Oracc features which include machine parsing of Mesopotamian metrological systems and entity recognizers.